Arackulele/GrimoraMod/README.md

 ## Reporting Issues

 - If you would to help report issues, please raise a thread here with as much detail as you can provide: <https://github.com/Arackulele/GrimoraMod/issues>
-- Bug reports can also be submitted on the Discord Server: <https://discord.gg/Xf8CBuS8a8>

 ## Icon Definitions